Firedrake/aikakirja/readme.txt

 book-vt: Variant Title

-If the book is part of a series, use:

-book-series-id: The name of the series
-book-series-index: The position in the series (uses perl <=> sort)

 If a book has multiple authors, separate them with slashes.
 And put the sorted names in the same order, thus:

 book-author: Harry Turtledove/Roland Green/Martin H. Greenberg
 book-author-sort: Turtledove, Harry/Green, Roland/Greenberg, Martin H.

+A book with multiple authors using a single pseudonym will work:

+book-author: Daniel Abraham/Ty Franck
+book-author-sort: Abraham, Daniel/Franck, Ty
+book-author-as: James S. A. Corey

+If the book is part of a series, use:

+book-series-id: The name of the series
+book-series-index: The position in the series (uses perl <=> sort)

+If a book is part of multiple series, separate both fields with slashes as for authors.
+This attempts to do the right thing where there are also multiple authors involved, but a series with no single author won't be listed in full anywhere.

+book-title: Double
+book-series-id: Sharon McCone/Nameless Detective
+book-series-index: 6/14

-If a book is part of multiple series, or has multiple and pseudonymous authors, you're on your own for now.
+If a book has multiple authors using different pseudonyms, you're on your own for now.

 =Film index generator